TomRossner/project-mania/README.md

 # Project-Mania

-This project is a project management tool inspired by Trello.
+This project is a project management tool.
+Its main goal is to help you be organized and keep track of your tasks.

 ## Features: